By Paul Taylor

 Tongkat ali is another popular TCM herb, albeit not really used as a remedy for hair loss.
 However, it’s included here to demonstrate how unsupervised, self-prescribed herbs perhaps taken for an entirely different reason (to increase libido by raising testosterone levels in the case of tongkat ali) can have a detrimental effect on your hair.

 If you take a look at the testimonials page you’ll see an email from one of my customers who explains how tongkat ali made his hair loss worse!

 So, the bottom line is this:

-Overall then, my own personal experience of TCM was not good!
+But, again, unfortunately there was absolutely no benefit.
+So, overall then, my personal experience of TCM was not good.

 * DHT (dihydrotestosterone) is the hormone most often associated with hair loss.

-Note that beta-sitosterol is found in the roots.
-This means that making nettle tea from the leaves (as is usually the case) will not be as beneficial for your hair.
+Note though that beta-sitosterol is found in the roots.
+This means that making nettle tea from the leaves (as is usually the case) will probably not be anywhere near as beneficial for your hair.

 But beating hair loss is not just about beating DHT.
 If you read my story, you’ll see how a hands-on approach can have an incredibly beneficial effect on the growth of your hair.

-Note: It’s believed that saw palmetto might also assist hair growth by having an anti-inflammatory effect.
+Note: It’s believed that saw palmetto might also assist hair growth by having an anti-inflammatory effect (9).